Kadena-Pact-Community-Foundation/kadena-community-website/docs/homepage-requirements.md

 - Introduce the Foundation clearly and professionally
 - Direct users to key pathways (Pact learning, smart contracts, community participation)
 - Communicate our mission and vision concisely
-- Build trust through visual consistency with Kadena’s ecosystem
+- Build trust through visual consistency with the Pact ecosystem
 - Act as the navigation gateway to the entire site

 This page must be lightweight, accessible, clean, and community-friendly.